Rajesh-210/My-Profile/Interview_Prep_Rajesh.md

 **In Transit:**
 - Configured **Nginx with TLS termination** for secure traffic routing (used in my projects)

+**Final Interview Answer:**

+- For file encryption in Linux, I use GPG.
+For symmetric encryption, I use gpg -c filename.txt, and for asymmetric encryption I use public/private keys with gpg --encrypt -r user@email.com filename.txt.
+In AWS, I use S3 Server-Side Encryption with SSE-S3 or SSE-KMS for data     at rest, and AWS Secrets Manager for storing credentials securely.
+In Kubernetes environments, I use Sealed Secrets or HashiCorp Vault for secret management.
+For encryption in transit, I configure TLS termination in Nginx to secure application traffic using HTTPS.

 ---

 ## 4. How Many Tickets?
 Which Monitoring & Ticketing Tools?